dob/tap/README.md

 Running a full decentralized version of TAP requires running Ethereum and IPFS.

+The architecture of the app is that attestations are stored on IPFS, and the hashes that represent them are stored into the contract.
+Users can make verify any contracts code (also stored on IPFS), and then other users can attest to the contracts.

 ### Setup Ethereum

 Setup a local node on a local network to test against...